christianklisch/servercheck/README.md

 In the xml-directory you can create a config for each task.
 There are different types of tasks:
 * View-command to execute a command to check a service
 * Execute-command to execute a command to control a service
+* View-SQL to execute a SELECT-SQL
+* Execute-SQL to run a SQL-Command

 #### View-command